Mission & Vision

 I have received amazing support from DCO, even though we are on the other side of the world!
 I am extremely passionate about wanting to provide peer support to others in the Pacific region.
 So please don’t be shy and reach out to me at any time.

 I have been a photographer and an early childhood educator, but my most passionate role is being a wife and mother of two boys.
 Cooper is our angel, watching over from above, and Grayson (1yo) is our warrior on earth, diagnosed with Hoyerall-Hreidarsson Syndrome.

 Being so rare, I dove head first into study to understand it all as best as I could, considering all of our doctors had barely (some never) heard about DC or HHS before.
 I felt I had to understand it all, incase they didn’t – for my sons sake!

-I was pleasantly surprised, and relieved, to find myself welcomed into the village of DCO and Team Telomeres!
+I was pleasantly surprised, and relieved, to find myself welcomed into the village of Team Telomere!

 Grayson has two TERT gene mutations, one each passed on from myself and my husband, Leighton.
 We still can’t fathom the odds of us both having the same gene mutation, but I guess it means we were meant to be together!
 We are still unsure of the implications this will have on ourselves being a carrier, but for now our priority is getting Grayson through his Bone Marrow Transplant.

-I am so excited to join Team Telomere to help spread awareness, fundraise for research and connect with families effected by DC/TBD.
+I am so excited to join Team Telomere to help spread awareness, fundraise for research and connect with families effected by TBD/DC.